anuragpp08/ExAI/docs/source/buildcustom.rst

 add explanatory text on either side of each component.
 The ``ShapSummaryDependenceConnector`` connects a ShapSummaryComponent and a ShapDependenceComponent so that when you select a feature in the summary, it automatically gets selected in the dependence plot.
-You can find other connectors such :ref:`IndexConnector<IndexConnector>`, :ref:`PosLabelConnector<PosLabelConnector>`, :ref:`CutoffConnector<CutoffConnector>` and :ref:`HighlightConnector<HighlightConnector>` in the :ref:`Connector documentation<Connectors>`::
+You can find other connectors such :ref:`IndExAIonnector<IndExAIonnector>`, :ref:`PosLabelConnector<PosLabelConnector>`, :ref:`CutoffConnector<CutoffConnector>` and :ref:`HighlightConnector<HighlightConnector>` in the :ref:`Connector documentation<Connectors>`::

     import dash_html_components as html
     import dash_bootstrap_components as dbc

-    from explainerdashboard.custom import *
+    from ExAI.custom import *
-    from explainerdashboard import ExplainerDashboard
+    from ExAI import ExAI

-    class CustomModelTab(ExplainerComponent):
+    class CustomModelTab(ExComponent):
         def __init__(self, explainer, name=None):
             super().__init__(explainer, title="Titanic Explainer")
             self.precision = PrecisionComponent(explainer,